 - Enable firewall in your computer system to ensure you are secure on local networks and the Internet.

-- Update your system with the latest antivirus software such as eScan Internet Security Suite with Cloud Security that provides enhanced protection against evolving internet threats.
+- Update your system with the latest antivirus software such as eScan that provides enhanced protection against evolving internet threats.

-- Before installing any program or software do through research about the reputability of the company that is selling the program or software.
+- Before installing any program or software conduct a background check on various forums via search engines to understand the problems faced by the customers of the site in question and then act judiciously also do through research about the reputability of the company that is selling the program or software.

 - Never keep an easy password based on personal information for your online accounts.
 Use a combination of letters, numbers, and special characters.

 - Be suspicious of URLs sent in unsolicited email or text messages.